 - A safe space for youth to express their concerns and receive support from their peers

-BRAVE is a group intervention model, facilitated by Masters-trained clinicians, that builds on youth’s individual strengths and resilience through age-appropriate skill building activities and group therapy.
+BRAVE is a 10 session group intervention model that builds on youth’s individual strengths and resilience through age-appropriate skill building activities and group therapy.
+Sessions are facilitated by peer mentors, who receive support and supervision from Masters-trained clinicians.

 VIP peer mentor, Dee Dee, leads a group session.